psychemedia/storytelling-notes/hudden_dudden.md

 "I'll take so-much," sez he, mentionin' it.

 "Ah right," sez the other, "I'll give ye yer axin'."
 An' into his yard he had the whole dhrove dhriven.
-It was no use what- somiver for the poor man to object, for the other said he bought the best an' the worst of the cattle, which was all of the cattle, an' he had witnesses to prove it.
+It was no use whatsoever for the poor man to object, for the other said he bought the best an' the worst of the cattle, which was all of the cattle, an' he had witnesses to prove it.

 Away the poor man, in spite of himself, had to go with the price of barely two bastes in his pocket in payment for his whole dhrove, an' away he went lamentin', an' not knowing how he'd face back to his family again, with their wee trifle of money as good as gone.
-That night he put up in a public- house, an' the woman of the house comin' to larn the poor fella's lament axed him why he didn't go to the Counsellor, an' have his advice on it.
+That night he put up in a public-house, an' the woman of the house comin' to larn the poor fella's lament axed him why he didn't go to the Counsellor, an' have his advice on it.
 If it did him no good, she said, it couldn't anyhow do him no harm, an' if there was wan way in a thousand out of it Dan would soon find that way.

 Right enough, the very next mornin' to the Counsellor the poor man set out, an' laid a full programme of his case afore Dan, an' axed him could anything be done.
-No an- swer Dan give him, till first he took three turns up an' down the parlour; and then, —
+No answer Dan give him, till first he took three turns up an' down the parlour; and then, —

 "Yis" sez Dan, "somethin' can be done.
 There's wan way you can get back yer cattle, an' only wan."